RevolutionAnalytics/checkpoint-server/docs/MRAN-server-overview.md

 combined with the MRAN server backend frees a user from having to keep track of package versions and R versions if they want others to be able to reproduce their work.

+By focusing on a MRAN snapshot date, rather than version numbers of any number of packages and R versions, a user is given the freedom to work on their project without fear that their hard work will be rendered irreproducible by updates to R or packages by authors.

-MRAN snapshots combined with the RRT front end are in essence a trace back mechanism so users will have a way to go back to the version of a package that they were working on at a point in time.
+MRAN combined with the RRT front end are in essence a trace back mechanism so users will have a way to go back to the version of a package that they were working on at a point in time.

+Additionally by using these tools, a user can work on multiple projects at the same time, with each project pointing to different MRAN snapshots.
+A user can refresh their client side RRT project directory to a newer snapshot whenever they choose, or optionally freeze time and keep working off a older snapshot indefinitely.

+### <a href="#structure">#</a> Structure

 Each MRAN snapshot holds all source versions of a package in the same per-package directory on the MRAN server.